curationexperts/cypripedium/README.md

 To download a bag that has been created you can visit the route: `/bag/mpls_fed_research_<time-stamp>.tar`.

-## Local Development
+## Local Development with Docker

+Using docker is the most straightforward way of setting up a local development environment.

+1. Install docker for your local environment
+2. Check out the cypripedium code base and navigate to that code base: `git clone git@github.com:MPLSFedResearch/cypripedium.git; cd cypripedium`
+3. Bring up the docker container: `docker-compose up` Once the container has started, you should be able to visit in your browser:

+  1. <http://localhost:8983/solr/#/hydra-development> (dev instance of solr)
+  2. <http://localhost:8983/solr/#/hydra-test> (test instance of solr)
+  3. <http://localhost:8080/rest/> (dev and test instance of fedora)
+  4. <http://localhost:3000/> (Your locally running rails application)

-### Running in postgres
+### Running the tests

+The best way to know that your local development environment is running as expected is to run the automated test suite:

+1. In a new terminal window, navigate to your code base
+2. Connect to your running rails container: `docker-compose exec web bash`
+3. Run the test suite: `bundle exec rspec spec`

+## Local Development without Docker

-Because we use the postgresql database in production, we follow the rails recommendation and also use it in development.
-The easiest way to set up a local development instance:
+1. **Install postgresql.** Because we use the postgresql database in production, we follow the rails recommendation and also use it in development.
+The easiest way to set up a local development instance is to set it up to allow local password-less connections (follow [this guide](https://gist.github.com/p1nox/4953113))

-1. Install postgresql
-2. Set it up to allow local password-less connections (follow [this guide](https://gist.github.com/p1nox/4953113))
-3. Run `bundle exec rake db:setup` to create expected databases and run database migrations
+2. Run `bundle exec rake db:setup` to create expected databases and run database migrations
-4. Run `solr_wrapper`; check in your browser at `localhost:8983/solr` to see it running.
+3. Run `solr_wrapper`; check in your browser at `localhost:8983/solr` to see it running.
-5. Run `fcrepo_wrapper`; check in your browser at `localhost:8984/rest` to see it running.
+4. Run `fcrepo_wrapper`; check in your browser at `localhost:8984/rest` to see it running.
+5. Run `sidekiq`.
+You can see it running at localhost:3000/sidekiq

+## Data setup

+Whether you use docker or not, there are a few steps necessary to let you interact with your local instance.

-6. Generate collection types and admin set:
+1. Generate collection types and admin set:

   ```bash
   bundle exec rails hyrax:default_collection_types:create
   bundle exec rails hyrax:default_admin_set:create
   ```

-7. Run `sidekiq`.
-You can see it running at localhost:3000/sidekiq

-8. Generate a new user and make them an admin on the console
+2. Generate a new user and make them an admin on the console

   ```ruby
   bundle exec rails c